shorepine/alles/alles-flashing.md

 ### Flash

 Then, in the `esp` folder you created during installing the ESP-IDF aboe, run `. ./esp-idf/export.sh`.
 Now cd into the alles repository folder and run `idf.py -p /dev/YOUR_SERIAL_TTY flash` to build and flash to the board.
+It will take a couple of minutes and show you progress.
+The board will reboot into the latest firmware.

+### Monitor

-Use `idf.py -p /dev/YOUR_SERIAL_TTY monitor` to reboot the board and see stdout/stderr.
+If you want to see debugging messages, use `idf.py -p /dev/YOUR_SERIAL_TTY monitor` to reboot the board and see stdout/stderr.
 Use Ctrl-] to exit the monitor.